faenrandir/a_careful_examination/documents/about_apostates/how_those_who_leave_are_viewed.md

 ## Attitude towards those who stay but do not believe

-Church leaders have spoken openly and strongly about those who stay in the Church but do not believe in it.
-These people are referred to as "wolves in sheeps clothing".
-Most of these are from the blog post ["Wolves In Sheep's Clothing"](http://www.truthwillprevail.xyz/2016/04/wolves-in-sheeps-clothing.html) from the blog Truth Will Prevail.
+Church leaders have spoken openly and strongly about those who stay in the Church but do not believe in it.[^fromtruthwillprevail]  These people are referred to as "wolves in sheeps clothing".

+*Individuals who stay in the Church, doubt foundational truth-claims or current policies, and share these views with others...*

+### lack moral courage, intellectual integrity, and honor

 > No man or woman is a true member of the Church who does not fully accept the First Vision, just as no man is a Christian who does not accept, first, the Fall of Adam, and second, the Atonement of Jesus Christ.
 Any titular Church member who does not accept the First Vision but who continues to pose as a Church member, lacks not only moral courage but intellectual integrity and honor if he does not avow himself an apostate and discontinue going about the Church, and among the youth particularly, as a Churchman, teaching not only lack-faith but faith-destroying doctrines.
 He is a true wolf in sheep's clothing.

 "[When Are the Writings or Sermons of Church Leaders Entitled to the Claim of Scripture?](http://emp.byui.edu/marrottr/ClarkWhenAreWritings.pdf)" part of an address delivered 7 July 1954 at Brigham Young University

+### wrest the scriptures

 > Several publications are now being circulated about the Church which defend and promote gay or lesbian conduct.
 They wrest the scriptures, attempting to prove that these impulses are inborn, cannot be overcome, and should not be resisted, and that therefore such conduct has a morality of its own.
 They quote scriptures to justify perverted acts between consenting adults.
 That same logic would justify incest or the molesting of little children of either gender.
 Neither the letter nor the spirit of moral law condones any such conduct.